smallstep/clients/README.md

   {"use":"sig","kty":"EC","kid":"udaECquEXAMPLErW2dYw","crv":"P-256","alg":"ES256","x":"Pn_JEXAMPLEByDJA","y":"_x7JjfwqKEXAMPLEBp73E","d":"u1_OZH1EXAMPLEXAL__bE6u0"}
   ```

   Treat this `decrypted.json` file as you would any sensitive credential.
-Anyone with this file can create JWTs and request arbitrary certificates from your CA.
+Anyone with this file can sign arbitrary certificates with your CA.

 ## Features